If your brand isn’t readily available to mobile users, you’re headed in the wrong direction.

 Finally, reach out to bloggers, product reviewers, and PR websites and ask them to review your mobile app.
 Press outreach can really help in getting the word out to a broader audience while selling users who put a lot of trust into what expert reviewers say.

-A strong mobile presence is key for 2018 and beyond.
+A strong mobile presence is key.
 Without one, you’re going to be missing out on traffic, engagement, and revenue.

 Your users significantly favor the experience of mobile apps over responsive websites, and so this opportunity is not one you can afford to skip.
 In addition, not only do apps allow you to reach a greater audience on the platform they want to be on, but they enable you to deliver certain features that only come from mobile-connected applications.